 At the top of the list, unsurprisingly, is the man widely regarded to be the best footballer to have ever lived, the legendary Messi.

-Messi has won every trophy possible, from the World Cup to La Liga (10), Ligue 1 (two) and the Champions League (four), while he is still leading Inter Miami to trophies in the United States.
+Messi won every trophy possible, from the World Cup to La Liga (10), Ligue 1 (two) and the Champions League (four), before ending his time in Europe by moving to Inter Miami in the United States, where his success has only continued.

 Football rankings and record lists